-(1) Book value per common share was calculated by dividing our total stockholders' equity by our number of common shares outstanding.

-(2) Weighted average asset yield for the period was calculated by dividing our total interest income on agency securities, including amortization of premiums and discounts, by our average agency securities.

-- (3) Weighted average cost of funds for the period was calculated by dividing our total interest expense by our weighted average repurchase agreements. - (4) Net interest rate spread for the period was calculated by subtracting our weighted average cost of funds from our weighted average asset yield. - (5) Net return on average equity for the period was calculated by dividing our net income by our average stockholders' equity. - (6) Leverage during the period was calculated by dividing our average repurchase agreements outstanding by our average stockholders' equity. - (7) Leverage at period end was calculated by dividing the amount outstanding under our repurchase agreements by our total stockholders' equity at period end.
+- (1) Book value per share was calculated by dividing the Company's total stockholders' equity by the Company's number of shares outstanding. - (2) Weighted average asset yield for the period was calculated by dividing the Company's average interest income on agency securities less average amortization of premiums and discounts by the Company's average agency securities. - (3) Weighted average cost of funds for the period was calculated by dividing the Company's total interest expense less amortization expense related to the termination of interest rate swaps by the Company's weighted average repurchase agreements. - (4) Weighted average cost of funds related to terminated interest rate swap amortization expense was calculated by dividing the Company's amortization expense by the Company's weighted average repurchase agreements.
+The amortization expense associated with the termination of interest rate swaps was \$10.3 million for year ended December 31, 2009 and \$0.0 million for the period from May 20, 2008 through December 31, 2008. - (5) Net interest rate spread for the period was calculated by subtracting the Company's weighted average cost of funds, net of interest rate swaps and terminated swap amortization expense, from the Company's weighted average asset yield. - (6) Net return on average stockholders' equity for the period was calculated by dividing the Company's net income by the Company's average stockholders' equity for the period. - (7) Leverage during the period was calculated by dividing the Company's average repurchase agreements outstanding for the period by the Company's average stockholders' equity for the period. - (8) Leverage at period end was calculated by dividing the amount outstanding under the Company's repurchase agreements and net liabilities for unsettled agency securities by the Company's total stockholders' equity at period end. - (9) Annualized expenses as a % of average total assets was calculated by dividing the Company's total expenses by the Company's average total assets for the period. - (10) Annualized expenses as a % of average stockholders' equity was calculated by dividing the Company's total expenses by the Company's average stockholders' equity.